-In absence of belief restrictions, that is with unconstrained elimination procedures, the hypotheses of Theorem 2 clearly hold.
-An unconstrained elimination procedure is what I referred to in the Introduction as an order of iterated elimination of never sequential best replies.
+In absence of belief restrictions, that is, for unconstrained elimination procedures, the hypotheses of Theorem 2 clearly hold.
+An unconstrained elimination procedure is what we referred to in the Introduction as an order of iterated elimination of never sequential best replies, and in Perea [18] it is called an elimination order of the strong belief operator.
 Thus, using Theorem 2 in both directions with the maximal unconstrained elimination procedure and any non maximal one, the order independence of iterated elimination of never sequential best replies in terms of predicted outcomes obtains.